Best reviewed Broadway shows in New York

 Suffs

-Shaina Taub's musical Suffs, about the women's suffrage movement and the conflicts between the women that led it, has gotten lots of attention and been extended multiple times at The Public Theater after repeatedly selling out.
-In a four-star review of Suffs, our critic notes how important it is to have stories created and performed by women on the stage: "In entertainment, there is the assumption that women's stories are small, while men's stories are universal.
+Shaina Taub's musical Suffs, about the women's suffrage movement and the conflicts between the women that led it, came to Broadway following a sold-out, critically acclaimed premiere at The Public Theater.
+In a four-star review of Suffs off Broadway, our critic notes how important it is to have stories created and performed by women on the stage: "In entertainment, there is the assumption that women's stories are small, while men's stories are universal.
 Just as the suffragists broke down the doors of the patriarchy, Suffs breaks down the doors of musical theatre, showing that a cast and creative team of mostly women can tell a story that is important, powerful, and about all of us.
 With Taub leading it, the future of musical theatre is female, and it's about time."

 Originally published on